MicrosoftDocs/Devices-docs/surface/surface-dock2-wmi.md

 ---
-title: Manage Surface Dock 2 with WMI
+title: Manage Surface Docks with WMI
 description: This article explains how to use WMI to remotely monitor and manage the latest firmware, policy state, and related data across Surface Dock 2 devices. ms.prod: surface ms.localizationpriority: medium